 No Arctic adventurer can expect to last long without nourishment.
 That’s why Ranua has plenty of restaurants, cafes and buffets to sate your hunger and prepare you for the road to come.
 Grab lunch at Hotel Ilveslinna.
 Coffee and a snack at Cafe White Swan or Cafe Kiireen Raja.
 Wild Arctic Restaurant lunch buffet or make a reservation to try authentic Lapland game, locally-sourced fish, wild berries and mushrooms.

 Ranua’s cottages and Arctic igloos guarantee a sound sleep and Lapland luxury.
+Set your base to Arctic Guesthouse and Igloos, and let your dreams be swayed away by Lake Ranuanjärvi.
 Spend a week in a cabin by Lake Simojärvi at Ranua’s oldest travel destination.
 Or relax in a hot tub and watch the snowmobiles speed by.
 Whether you don’t want to stray far from the polar bears or you want to spend a night staring at the stars through the roof of a glass igloo, Ranua has a bed with your name on it.

 Ranua is situated about an hour’s drive from Rovaniemi to the north or Syöte to the southeast.
 There are daily buses available from Rovaniemi, more frequently in the high seasons of Christmas and summer.
 Or you can rent a car and enjoy the short drive.
 Ranua sits on Route 78, between Rovaniemi and Pudasjärvi.
 Of course, there’s always guided tours from the many safari companies in Rovaniemi, or directly from the zoo itself.